noahsmartin/CSE110/README.md

 features require the phone to have a camera.

 ### Building
 The app has been updated to support iOS 8 and is still backrwards compatible with iOS 7 but must be compiled with Xcode 6 Beta 1.
 If you do not have the latest Xcode, you can still compile the app with Xcode 5 if you comment out two sections that use iOS 8 APIs.
+You will also need to remove CloudKit from Linked Framkeworks and Libraries if you are building in Xcode 5.